 The Department of Religion is dedicated to studying religions in their relationship to each other and to understanding religions in terms of their interdependence, cultural exchange, and unique contributions to civilization.
 Through its councils the Department of Religion seeks to establish permanent and vibrant relationships with the religious communities in our region.
-Currently, four councils facilitate that process.
+Currently, three councils facilitate that process.
 They are:

 Each council is made up of leaders from a distinct religious community and CGU faculty whose teaching relates to the interests of the council.
 These councils represent a partnership with the religious community by advising the department on the needs of the community and consulting with the department as courses and programs are developed.
 By expanding the network of relations with a religious community, the councils bring new friends and resources to the department in areas where the department is seeking to expand its doctoral programs to encompass the world's religions.

 The Goals of the Councils include: